-The name could be snazzier, but nonprofits, state and local governments, and federal agencies rarely master catchy phrases.
-And though they don’t always play well together either, National Public Lands Day celebrates a remarkable alliance between all the powers that be and the rest of us.
+The name could be snazzier, but our state and local governments, nonprofits, and other federal agencies rarely master catchy phrases.
+And though they do not always play well together either, National Public Lands Day celebrates a remarkable alliance between all the powers that be and the rest of us.

 Every year, it happens on the last Saturday in September.
-It’s the day when over 175,000 people enthusiastically rally and elevate our care for the land to a level of stewardship that makes a lasting difference.
+It is the day when over 175,000 people enthusiastically rally and elevate our care for the land to a level of stewardship that makes a lasting difference.

 Yes, we clean up beaches and tend to our favorite hiking trails, but this day is filled with opportunities to enjoy remarkable treasures unique to our great American outdoors.